apitoy/rpi4/FTP.md

 # Another Path
 for FTP than USER HOME folder: /home/$USER/

-## Add the following lines at the end of the config file:
+## Add the following lines at the end of the config file ( /etc/vsftpd.conf ):

     user_sub_token=$USER